1. Aims of the policy

 - request the erasure of their personal data when processing is no longer necessary or when it is no longer legal for other reasons.

-Subject to the restrictions laid down in this Policy and/or the applicable data protection laws, Business Relationships may exercise the above-mentioned rights at no expense by contacting the data protection officer at the address given below.
-In the event that a Business Relationship has agreed to the processing of their personal data for the purposes mentioned above, he/she may withdraw their consent at any time by contacting the data protection officer at the address given below.
+Subject to the restrictions laid down in this Policy and/or the applicable data protection laws, Business Relationships may exercise the above-mentioned rights at no expense by contacting the controller at the address given below.
+In the event that a Business Relationship has agreed to the processing of their personal data for the purposes mentioned above, he/she may withdraw their consent at any time by contacting the controller at the address given below.

 In the event of opposition or withdrawal of previously-given consent, DECALIA will respect this choice in keeping with our legal obligations.
 This opposition (or withdrawal of your previously-given consent) might mean that DECALIA will no longer be able to take the actions necessary to achieve the objectives listed above, or that the Business Relationship will no longer be able to use our products and services.
 Please note that, even after consent has been withdrawn, DECALIA might continue to process personal data to the extent required or otherwise permitted by law, particularly in connection with the exercise and defence of its rights or in order to allow it to fulfil its legal and regulatory obligations.